Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 • ability to analyze documents;

-• ability to make decisions quickly.
+• ability to make quick decisions.

 But they should be used in cases where you do not have practical experience and any achievements.

-Skills for communication professions
+Skills for Communication Careers

-• experience of communication and direct sales;
+• experience in communication and direct sales;

 • willingness to communicate politely, without imposing one’s own position;